 The Rev. Dan Chambers of St. Andrew’s-Wesley, in introducing the speakers at the church, suggested many people are concerned not only with recent events but about the state of the world in general.

-“When we consider the critical issues of a global nature—climate change, the widening gap between the wealthy and the not very wealthy, the rise of the threat of nuclear weaponry—hope flickers in the distance,” said Chalmers.
+“When we consider the critical issues of a global nature—climate change, the widening gap between the wealthy and the not very wealthy, the rise of the threat of nuclear weaponry—hope flickers in the distance,” said Chambers.
 “It’s no wonder that for many, despair is right outside our door, and for some it has moved into the house.
 How do you speak of hope in such a way that it’s not Pollyanna, that’s grounded in reality and the generally possible?”

-That challenge was taken up by Bishop Michael Ingham, retired bishop of the Diocese of New Westminster, whose talk touched on the theology of hope.
+That challenge was taken up by Bishop Michael Ingham, retired bishop of the diocese of New Westminster, whose talk touched on the theology of hope.
 Ingham said that biblical hope is neither a passive optimism nor unrealistic wishful thinking.

 Quoting British rabbi Jonathan Sacks, Ingham distinguished between hope and optimism.
 “Optimism is the belief things will get better.
 Hope is the faith that together we can make things better.
 Optimism is a passive virtue.
 Hope is an active one.
 It takes no courage to be an optimist, but it takes a great deal of courage to have hope.”